WanThinnn/Cryptography-Project/README.md

 Finally, upload the encrypted data to Amazon RDS MySQL for storage.

 Data users who want to query must go through 4 layers:
-+ Bcrypt: used to authenticate passwords
++ **Bcrypt**: used to authenticate passwords
-+ ABAC: used to authenticate that user's attributes
++ **ABAC**: used to authenticate that user's attributes
-+ CP-ABE: receive public key and secret key based on that user's attributes.
++ **CP-ABE**: receive public key and secret key based on that user's attributes.
 Use these two keys to decrypt the encrypted 256-bit AES key.
 (Depending on the user's attributes and the encryption policy provided previously, CP-ABE will decrypt that key and the user will receive the AES key according to his attributes)
-+ AES-GCM: after passing the above layers, users can decode the data and download it to view.
++ **AES-GCM**: after passing the above layers, users can decode the data and download it to view.

-To be more intuitive, we use the PyQT6 library to create a simple interface.
+To be more intuitive, we use the **PyQT6** library to create a simple interface.

 Currently, the project has only developed the ability to query encrypted data through csv files.
 In the future we will try to develop more missing features such as: querying that encrypted data in real time,...